OpenFunction/OpenFunction/README.md

 ### Install OpenFunction

-Visit [ofn releases page](https://github.com/OpenFunction/cli/releases) to dowload the latest version of `ofn`, the CLI of OpenFunction, to install OpenFunction and its dependencies on your Kubernetes cluster.
+Visit [ofn releases page](https://github.com/OpenFunction/cli/releases) to download the latest version of `ofn`, the CLI of OpenFunction, to install OpenFunction and its dependencies on your Kubernetes cluster.

 Besides, you can perform the following steps to install the latest version of OpenFunction.